subamanis/mezura/README.md

 - Difference of stats between executions

 There is a "data" folder in the repository, that contains some already provided supported languages and the default configuration file.
-The program, at compile time, includes the "data" folder in the binary, and during the first execution, it saves it with the same structure in a persistent path inside the user's computer, according to the platfrom's specification.
+The program, at compile time, includes the "data" folder in the binary, and during the first execution, it saves it with the same structure in a persistent path, inside the user's computer, according to the platfrom's specification.
 More specifically, the paths per operating system are:
 ```
     Windows:  C:/Users/<user_name>/AppData/Roaming/mezura
     Linux:    /home/<user_name>/.local/share/mezura
     MacOs:    /Users/<user_name>/Library/Application Support/mezura
 ```

-After every subsequent execution, the required information, like languages and configurations, are read from these folders, so the user can have easy access and modify them, like add more languages of his choice, or modify the default configuration.
+After every subsequent execution, the languages, configurations and logs, are read from these folders, so the user can have easy access and modify them, like add more languages of his choice, or modify the default configuration.

-The program requires a "data" dir to be present on the same level as the executable.
-In the "data" dir, a "languages" dir must be present, that contains the supported languages as seperate txt files.
-An optional "config" dir may be present too, where the user can specify persistent settings (more on that later).

-The program counts the lines of files in the specified director(y/ies).
 In order for a file to be considered for counting, its extension must be supported, meaning that a .txt language file specifying the particular extension as an entry in its 'Extensions' field, must be present in the "data/languages" dir see [Supported Languages](#supported-languages).

-The program distinguishes the total lines in code lines and "extra" lines (all the lines that are not code).
-<b>Note</b> that braces "{ }" are not considered as code by default, but this can be changed either by using the --braces-as-code flag during a particular run of the program, or enabling it in the "default" config file to use globally always.
-Also, the program can search for user-defined <b>keywords</b> that are specified in the language files and count their occurances, while identifying them correctly in <b>complex lines</b>, see [Accuracy and Limitations](#accuracy-and-limitations) for details.
+## Flags / Commands
 Below there is a list with all the commands-flags that the program accepts.
 ```
 --help
+    No arguments or any number of existing other commands.

-    Display this message on the terminal.
+    Overrides normal program execution and just displays this message on the terminal.
     If more commands are provided, information will be displayed specifically about them.

+--changelog
+    No arguments.

+    Overrides normal program execution and just prints a summary of the changes of every previous version of the program

+--show-languages
+    No arguments.

+    Overrides normal program execution and just prints a sorted list with the names of all the supported languages,
+    that were detected in the persistent data path of the application, where you can add more.

 --dirs
     The paths to the directories or files, seperated by commas if more than 1,
     in this form: '--dirs <path1>, <path2>'